Viral Evolution and Adaptation as a Multivariate Branching Process: Phenotypic Models for Viral Evolution

 In the process of replication of a viral particle errors may occur at each replication cycle in the form of point mutations with possible impact on the replication capacity of the progeny particles.
 Due to the intrinsic stochastic component of chemical reactions it is natural to treat this point mutational cause as probabilistic.
 Another possible cause of change in the replication capability in the viral offspring is clearly related to the cellular environment where the replication process takes place.
 As a result the time evolution of viral populations should be viewed as a physical process strongly influenced by stochasticity.
-Therefore we consider that the combined action of genetic and non-genetic causes may produce basically three types of replicative effects namely: \emph{deleterious} with decreased replication capability from the parental to the progeny particles, \emph{adaptive} when the replication capability increases and \emph{neutral} with no change of the particles' replication capacity.
-In the model under consideration we define these three effects as: \begin{itemize} \item \emph{deleterious effect}: the replication capacity of the copied particle decreases by one.
-Note that when the particle has capacity of replication equal to $0$ it will not produce any copy of itself. \item \emph{adaptative or beneficial effect}: the replication capacity of the copy increases by one.
-If the replication capacity is already the maximum allowed then the replication capacity of the copies will stay the same. \item \emph{neutral effect}: the replication capacity of the copies remain the same as the replication capacity of the original parental particle. \end{itemize} For each type of effect we associate a probability at the particle scale applicable to every single replication event: $d$ for the probability of the occurrence of a \emph{deleterious} effect in one replication cycle of each particle, $b$ for the probability of the occurrence of a \emph{adaptative} effect in one replication cycle of each particle.
-The complementary probability $c=1-b-d$ is the probability of the occurrence of a neutral effect.
+Therefore we consider that the combined action of genetic and non-genetic causes may produce basically three types of replicative effects namely: \begin{itemize} \item \emph{deleterious effect}: the replication capacity of the copied particle decreases by one.
+When the particle has capacity of replication equal to $0$ it will not produce any copy of itself. \item \emph{beneficial effect}: the replication capacity of the copy increases by one.
+If the replication capacity is already the maximum allowed then the replication capacity of the copies will stay the same. \item \emph{neutral effect}: the replication capacity of the copies is the same as the replication capacity of the parental particle. \end{itemize} For each type of effect we associate a probability at the particle scale applicable to every single replication event: $d$ for the probability of the occurrence of a \emph{deleterious} effect, $b$ for the probability of the occurrence of a \emph{beneficial} effect and the complementary probability $c=1-b-d$ is the probability of the occurrence of a neutral effect.
 In the case of \emph{in vitro} experiments with homogeneous cell populations the parameters $c$, $d$ and $b$ may be considered as mutation probabilities.